By Megan Myers, May 22, 2015

 By Molly Siegler, November 23, 2013

 It’s time to get your holiday bake on and the treat train won’t stop until the end of the year.
-If you’re sensitive to gluten or managing celiac disease, there’s no need to forego holiday pies, cookies, breads and muffins.
+If you’re celebrating a gluten free holiday due to gluten sensitivity or celiac disease, there’s no need to forego holiday pies, cookies, breads and muffins.

 Gluten-free baking can seem like a pretty tough order, but it’s easier (and more delicious!) than you think.